silentorb/marloth-story/books/fairytale/part6.md

 in the book of contracts, and you would be a candidate.
 But still, it would be a considerable inconvenience and I'd rather avoid it."

-"You know what, at this point I'm not really concerned about inconveniencing you." said Adelle.
+"At this point I'm not concerned about inconveniencing you." said Adelle.
 "I *am* the future Queen of Marloth."

 "Yes, you are."